Your questions about Twitter answered

 How often will you tweet?
 What will you say?
 Who will say it?
 How will you become part of the conversation?
 Whatever you decide, it's best to have a social media policy with official guidelines outlining best practices as well as the dos and don'ts of what tweeters can say.
 Represent your church in a positive light and make sure your tweets reflect your overall communications strategy.

-* Editor's note: It is with great sorrow that we share with you the death of MyCom writer and friend, Tracy Wood, on Nov.
-1, 2013.
+*Editor's note: It is with great sorrow that we share with you the death of MyCom writer and friend, Tracy Wood.
 Tracy was a certified, recognized and undeniable original, and we will miss her dearly.